semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 - Set the proper date (modified: xxxx)
 # ELASTICSEARCH ALWAYS PAYS HIS DEBTS

-Welcome back !
+Welcome back!
 First of all, if you're new to Elasticsearch and/or you don't feel comfortable with the basics of Elasticsearch, I advise you to read our first article about Elasticsearch.
 You can find it here: [http://reputationvip.io/elasticsearch-is-coming](http://reputationvip.io/elasticsearch-is-coming).

 From the title, you may have guessed that this set of article if following a guideline: Game Of Thrones.
 In this article, there is no spoilers about the TV show nor the books.

-**Well, let's go !**
+**Well, let's go!**

 ## ROADMAP